-Commercial vendors must ensure that they have a certificate of currency for public liability insurance to the value of $20 million, and product liability insurance to the value of $20 million.
-Depending on the temporary commercial activity professional indemnity insurance may also be required e.g. fitness and sports facilitators.
-A copy of the relevant insurance will be required at the time of lodging an application for a certificate of approval.
+Commercial operators must ensure that they have a current certificate of currency for Public Liability Insurance to the value of $20 million, and Product Liability Insurance to the value of $20 million.
+Depending on the temporary commercial activity Professional Indemnity Insurance may also be required e.g. fitness and sports facilitators.
+A copy of the relevant insurance/s must be provided at the time of lodging the EOI.

-No fee is payable at the time of application.
-Completed applications will be assessed by Council, and if approved, an invoice will be issued for the relevant fees for the temporary commercial use.
+Completed applications will be assessed by Council, and if approved, an invoice may be issued for the relevant fees for the temporary commercial use.